 2. Send a complaint to the Danish Rent Committee

-If you and your landlord cannot come to an agreement regarding the dispute, the next step is to send a written complaint to the Danish Rent Committee.
-There is a Rent Committee in every municipality in Denmark.
+If you and your landlord are unable to reach an agreement, the next step is to file a written complaint with the Danish Rent Committee.
+In every municipality in Denmark, there is a Rent Committee.
 In 2019, the application fee is 312 DKK.
-The written complaint needs to contain necessary documentation of the dispute between you and your landlord – for example correspondence that shows the issue.
+The written complaint must include all necessary documentation of the dispute between you and your landlord, such as correspondence demonstrating the problem.

 3. Housing Court

 If either you or your landlord does not agree with the verdict at Danish Rent Committee, the case can be appealed to the Housing court.
 The case needs to be brought before the Housing Court within four weeks of the verdict from the Danish Rent Committee, or else the verdict is final.